YixiongDing/Software-Requirements-Analysis/SRA.md

 ### User stories in the product backlog
 1. User stories relate directly to user’s required features
-    - E.g. compare “buyabook” vs “login”
+    - E.g. compare “buy a book” vs “login”
 2. There are standard formats, for instance
     - [num] As a [role], I want to [do something], so that [I get some benefit] [Weight]
         - IDs are good to refer to items in lists of user stories, quality requirements...